dentarg/auth0-blog/_posts/2017-01-26-migrating-a-php5-app-to-7-part-three.markdown

 The app is working fine, no errors!

 ### Use PHP 7 features in Second App

 Let's refactor this app and integrate some PHP 7 features.

-This is the directory structure of our API app:
+This is the directory structure of our API app at the moment:

 ```bash